First Look Gear Review

 Cons: Does not detention smoothly, heavy, potential wait for delivery.

 Best Uses: Walking, surfing, tricklining, longlining.

-The Slackline Brothers Slackline Kit leaves only one thing to be desired: a longer piece of webbing.
-The only kit that scored higher was the Balance Community Titen Series Custom Pulley System.
+For serious slackliners out there, the Slackline Brothers Slackline Kit leaves only one thing to be desired: a longer piece of webbing.
+The only kit that we might recommend more for advanced slackers looking to push their limits on longer and higher lines is the Balance Community Titen Series Custom Pulley System.
 The Balance Community system is either way more expensive or only slightly more expensive. depending on which gear you already have (GriGri, pulleys, etc).
 So if you want to rig long lines and have an unlimited budget, get the Balance Community setup.
 If you are on a budget, then put the Slackline Brothers kit side-by-side with the Balance Community and judge what feels like more bang for your buck.

 — Damian Cooksey

 Follow us on Twitter, be a fan on Facebook!